exporl/mwf-artifact-removal/README.md

 ### Documentation

 All functions are documented properly in their respective m-files.
+Additional documentation and examples can be found in:
+- For the GUI: [gui](gui/) folder, which contains a [manual](gui/GUI_manual.pdf) in pdf format and demo data to illustrate the usage of the various functions.
+Open the GUI with the file [main_GUI.m](gui/main_GUI.m).
-Additional documentation and examples can be found in the [doc](doc/) folder, which contains a [manual](doc/mwf_manual.pdf) in pdf format and a [MWF demo file](doc/mwf_demo.m) to illustrate the usage of the various functions.
-A quick start guide is provided in the next section.
+- For scripting: [doc](doc/) folder, which contains a [manual](doc/mwf_manual.pdf) in pdf format and a [MWF demo file](doc/mwf_demo.m) to illustrate the usage of the various functions.
+A quick start guide is provided below.

+### Graphical user interface

+NEW: Release 2.0 includes a GUI to mark artifact segments, apply the MWF and inspect signals during the process.
+Use of the GUI is an optional alternative to using MWF functions from the MATLAB command line/scripts or with EEGLAB for manual marking of artifacts (see below).
+Open the GUI with the file [main_GUI.m](gui/main_GUI.m).

+More information about functionality and usage can be found in the included [GUI manual](gui/GUI_manual.pdf).

+The MWF GUI requires MATLAB **version R2018b** or later (scripting with MWF functions (see below) also works with older versions of Matlab).

-### Quick start guide for scripting with MWF functions
+### Quick start guide for scripting with MWF functions (without GUI)

 All functions needed to perform MWF-based EEG artifact removal are in the mwf folder.
 Before starting, make sure that this folder is added to the MATLAB path.